This post outlines how to watch IPTV on Roku.

 - Clear Roku cache: Restart your Roku device to clear temporary files

-- Update Roku software: Go to Settings > System > System Update
+- Update Roku software: Go to Settings > System > System Update to make sure you are up to date

 - Check account status: Verify your Roku account is in good standing